jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 > **Aside**: Rosette generates these symbolic representations using symbolic execution, the same idea that underpins tools like [KLEE][] or Microsoft's newly announced [Project Springfield][springfield].
 There are more details in [the Rosette paper][paper].

-#### Solving constraints [TODO FROM HERE]
+#### Solving constraints

-The next piece of the Rosette world is filling in values for the unknown variables.
+Once we have a symbolic representation, we can try to fill in values for the symbolic variables.
 We do this by using the symbolic representations as *constraints* to be solved.
 For example:

 {% highlight racket %}
 (solve (assert (= (add2 y) 8)))